Digital transformation, which is at the heart of PTC’s purpose, has proved essential in the face of disruption.

 “What excites me most about all those examples is how AR empowers humans, particularly those front-line workers who make up the majority of the global workforce, by giving them the superpower of digital in the right context at the right time.”

 Augmented reality is on its way to becoming an essential tool for frontline workers.
-When remote work and social distancing became requirements during the pandemic, many organizations turned to augmented reality tools to support workers and customers when traditional training and knowledge-sharing methods were limited.
+When remote work and social distancing became requirements during the pandemic, many organizations turned to augmented reality tools to support employees and customers when traditional training and knowledge-sharing methods were limited.

 During his keynote, Heppelmann outlined a few ways digital is transforming the workplace with AR.